stujo/RailsAPI-AngularClient-DeviseOAuth/README.md

 # RailsAPI-AngularClient-DeviseOAuth

 ## Rails-API
 ### Basic Rails API install with a Postgresql database.
-Only the neccesary gems/code have been added to make Device/OAuth2 work, everything else is untouched.
+Only the necessary gems/code have been added to make Device/OAuth2 work, everything else is untouched.
 #### Setup:
-  - You'll want to replace the name of this project (SkeletonRailsApi) with the name of your project and DB, however this is not neccesary to get it working.
+  - You'll want to replace the name of this project (SkeletonRailsApi) with the name of your project and DB, however this is not necessary to get it working.
     - In /config/application.rb - Rename ```module SkeletonRailsApi``` to your app name
     - In /config/database.yml rename the following, replace skeleton-rails-api with your app name
       - database: skeleton-rails-api_development